Thomas Walther (lawyer): Demanjuk case

 After 23 years, he retired as a judge in 2006, joining the Central Office for the Investigation of Nazi Crimes, setting out to change the precedent on prosecuting Nazi guards.
-After the war, it is estimated that between 7,000 to 8,000 SS guards served at Auschwitz.
+After the war, it is estimated that between 7,000 and 8,000 SS guards served at Auschwitz.
 Before Walther became a Nazi hunter, only 48 were convicted.

 In 2011, after standing trial for two years, German courts decided to convict John Demjanjuk without any direct evidence of murder –simply by being a guard who watched thousands march to their death made him complicit in the murder of 27,900 Dutch Jews at Sobibor.
 Demjanjuk, 91, was found guilty in May 2011 of helping to murder more than 28,000 Jews at Sobibor and sentenced to five years in prison.
 He was released pending an appeal and was moved to a nursing home.

 The two major contributions Walther helped bring into law were that a Nazi did not have to be directly involved to be guilty of aiding and abetting a murder during the Holocaust; and a Holocaust survivor who testifies in a German court does not have to directly identify the defendant.
 Walther took this opportunity to help find any remaining German citizens who were former Nazi SS guards.
-Given that his hunt for Nazis started almost 70 years after the Holocaust ended, many had passed away.
+Given that his hunt for Nazis started almost 70 years after the Holocaust ended, many had died.
 He eventually located four former Nazi guards: Oskar Gröning, Reinhold Hanning, Hubert Zafke, and Ernst Tremmel.
 In April, Tremmel died just days before he was to go to trial at the age of 93, and Zafke's trial has been postponed indefinitely – he's been deemed unfit to stand trial due to his ill health.
 On 15 June 2015, Gröning, known as the "Bookkeeper of Auschwitz," became the 50th Nazi guard to be convicted since the war ended.
 The New York Times wrote, "Thomas Walther, a German lawyer who was the driving force behind the trial of Mr. Demjanjuk, represented Holocaust survivors as co-plaintiffs in the trials of Mr. Hanning and Mr. Gröning.
 He expressed frustration that Mr. Hanning never responded to his clients' pleas to recount his experience at Auschwitz so that present and future generations would know of it.
 But in a telephone interview on Thursday, Mr. Walther said that the clients he had contacted on hearing of Mr. Hanning's death insisted that the most important thing was that Mr. Hanning was brought to justice and that his deeds were recounted in court."
 17 June 2016 Hanning was convicted for the crimes he committed at Auschwitz, and Walther helped bring the 51st Nazi guard to justice following the war.
 Hanning's trial has been dubbed by many as the "Last of the Nazi trials."